What is a "bank" and why is it important?

 Published: April 29, 2025

-Bankroll (or simply "bank") is the amount of money you're willing to spend on the game.
-This is not your entire account, salary or savings - only that you deliberately allocate to entertainment or playing with a chance of winning.
+Bankroll (or simply "bank") is the amount of money you are willing to spend on a game.
+This is not your entire account, not your salary or savings - only what you deliberately allocate for entertainment or a game with a chance of winning.

 If you do not control the bankroll, you risk: